thegreenonion/greenonionPass/README.md

 2. Double-click setup.exe to automaticly install greenonionPass

-Warning: This project is in the BETA version.
-Project files can be found at the main branch.

 # Usage

 1. Enter your master password in the text box at the screen middle.